microsoft/PowerPlatformConnectors/certified-connectors/Replicon/README.md

-## Replicon TBP
+## Replicon

-Use Replicon TBP connector to connect to your Replicon tenant and create update project/ task / resource assignments in Replicon.
+Use Replicon connector to connect to your Replicon tenant and create update project/ task / resource assignments in Replicon.

 ## Prerequisites
 In order to use this connector, you will need following: